Alcatel-Lucent Enterprise

 ALE International SAS, trading as Alcatel-Lucent Enterprise, is a French software company headquartered in Colombes, France, providing communication equipment and services to telecommunications companies, ISPs and data providers.
-The company was founded after China Huaxin Post and Telecom Technologies acquired Alcatel-Lucent's Enterprise division in 2014.
-Since March 2019, Nicolas Brunel has served as President of Alcatel-Lucent Entreprise.
+The company was founded after China Huaxin Post and Telecom Technologies acquired the enterprise division of Alcatel-Lucent in 2014.
+Since March 2019, Nicolas Brunel has served as President of Alcatel-Lucent Enterprise.

 History

-Origins
+Background

-The company has origins in French telecommunications company Alcatel (acronym for the Société Alsacienne de Constructions Atomiques, de Télécommunications et d'Électronique), that formed as a result of a series of merges and acquisitions by Compagnie Générale d'Electricité (CGE) in the late '60s.
+The company has origins in French telecommunications company Alcatel (acronym for the Société Alsacienne de Constructions Atomiques, de Télécommunications et d'Électronique), that formed as a result of a series of merges and acquisitions by Compagnie Générale d'Electricité (CGE) in the late 1960s.
 However, the predecessors of the company have been a part of telecommunications industry since the late 19th century.

 In 2006, Alcatel-Lucent was formed by the merger of France-based Alcatel and U.S.-based Lucent Technologies, the latter being a successor of AT&T's Western Electric and Bell Labs.

-Spinoffs and mergers
+Establishment

-Alcatel-Lucent Enterprise spun off its Enterprise division, on 1 October 2014, to Chinese company China Huaxin Post and Telecommunication Economy Development Center (later renamed China Huaxin Post and Telecom Technologies), which bought 85% of its with Alcatel-Lucent keeping a 15% share.
+Alcatel-Lucent spun off its Enterprise division on 1 October 2014 to Chinese company China Huaxin Post and Telecommunication Economy Development Center (later renamed China Huaxin Post and Telecom Technologies).
+Alcatel-Lucent retained a 15% stake.
 ALE International continued to use the Alcatel-Lucent brand name, now licensed from Nokia, which purchased Alcatel-Lucent in 2015.
-In 2016, Alcatel-Lucent was merged into Nokia Networks, while Alcatel-Lucent Enterprise continued as a separate enterprise.
+In 2016, Alcatel-Lucent was merged into Nokia Networks, while Alcatel-Lucent Enterprise continued as a separate company.

 Technology and organization

-The company develops infrastructure software for access networking, data centers, wireless networks, voice-over-IP, unified communications, contact centers, clouds, among others.
+The company develops infrastructure software for access networking, data centers, wireless networks, voice-over-IP, unified communications, contact centers, and cloud services, among others.
 In 2019, ALE was the first vendor to release a certified Wi-Fi 6 outdoor access point.
-In April 2021, it released two new Wi-Fi 6 certified access points based on Wi-Fi 6 standard for higher bandwidth and connectivity.
-In May 2021, the company designed Rainbow Classroom, a cloud-based virtual classroom for educational institutions with the communication tools for remote group learning.
+In April 2021, it released two Wi-Fi 6 indoor access points.
+In May 2021, the company designed Rainbow Classroom, a cloud-based virtual classroom for educational institutions with communication tools for remote group learning.

-Alcatel-Lucent Enterprise is privately owned, with its main offices at 32 Avenue Kleber in Colombes, France.
-The company provides networking, communications and cloud infrastructure for telecommunications enterprises around the world.
+Alcatel-Lucent Enterprise has its main offices at 32 Avenue Kleber in Colombes, France.
 The company operates its business through three main corporate divisions: Core Networking, Access and Other.